klinejonathan/diving/jb_summary.md

 Until the second breakdown, the Gold Line generally follows the cave’s right wall, about 4’ off the bottom.
-At the second breakdown, the line begins to run through the center of the cave, until just before the jump to King’s bypass, where it moves up to the ceiling.
+At the second breakdown, the line begins to run through the center of the cave, until just before the jump to King’s bypass, where it moves up to the ceiling, before coming back down and occasionally being buried in silt.

 There are only 3 marked (permanent) jumps on the Gold Line before the second break down, and plenty more that aren’t marked.
 There is also a set of blue